kjhuang-94/personal-website/projects/data viz/MakeOverMonday-20200810.md

 The datasets are published each week at: [MakeoverMonday Datasets](https://www.makeovermonday.co.uk/data/).

 ### Makeover Monday 20200810
-This week we use the dataset about UK visits aboard(1986-2020) data.
+This week we use the dataset about Benefit of remote work data. top benefit for remote working.
+Not surprisingly, the top one people voted for is the ability to have a flexible schedule.
-Source from office for National Statistics, measured using Thousands of visits every year.
+Well, source given the data only has six rows and two columns…

 #### My Visualization